TinkerSo/2024-mini/assignment/exercise03.md

 1. Edit the exercise_game.py code to compute average, minimum, maximum response time for 10 flashes total.
 2. Upload the response time data to a cloud service of your choice.

+## User-Story
+The game that is implemented on the RPi Pico tests the user's reaction speed and scores them.
+The game starts by three flashes on the Pico.
+After that, every time the LED flashes, the user must press the button as fast as they can.
+The user only has 500ms to react or it will be considered a miss.
+If you press the button within 500ms, the time it took you to press the button.
+You will have 10 attempts, which means the LED will flash 10 times.
+Your score is calculated by a percentage of how many times out of the 10 times you did not miss to press.
+The goal of the game is to generate the lowest average possible and highest percentage score.

 ## Solution
 1. We used the native built in math functions min and max to take the min and max of the list of scores.
 Additionally, we used the values of N and the native sum function to ultimately calculate the mean and the score.
 We then saved these values to a json file prepared to for part 2.